 The Stake Welfare and Self-Reliance Committee meets regularly to discuss ways to help the bishops and ward councils provide needed assistance and support.
 More information can be found at https://providentliving.lds.org.

 Our stake enthusiastically supports the Church’s self-reliance initiative by offering support for semi-annual self-reliance groups.
-There are four 12-week courses available to self-reliance groups:
+There are five different courses available to members and neighbors:

 Contact Jan Keim or Norm Johnson for class start dates and other information.

 Emotional Resilience for Youth